tubiz/affiliatewp-mailchimp-add-on/readme.txt

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.4 =
-* This update allows affiliate to be auto subscribe to a list, it also display the subscribe checkbox on the Affliate settings tab for affiliate that haven't subscribe to your list.
+* This update fix a MailChimp class not found error on some WordPress installations